RosieSews/masksnow/content/resources/cleaning-packing-information.md

 ---
 templateKey: resources
-title: Cleaning & Packing Guide
+title: Packing Slip
-alternateTitle: Cleaning & Packing Guide
 description: >-
-  Download our Process Guide, which provides cleaning and packing guidelines, as well as a handy packing slip to let the recipient know exactly what the donated masks are made of.
+  Download a handy packing slip to let the recipient know exactly what the donated masks are made of and how to clean them.
-patternArt: /img/cleaning-packing.png
-patternFile: /img/masksnow-cfc-cleaning-packing-413.pdf
+resourceArt: /img/packing-slip.png
+resourceFile: /img/masksnow-packing-slip-by-created-for-crisis-413.pdf
 tags:
-  - cleaning packing
+  - packing slip
-order: 6
+order: 1
 updatedDate: 2020-04-14T08:07:47.659Z
+patternFile: /img/masksnow-cfc-cleaning-packing-413.pdf
+patternArt: /img/cleaning-packing.png
+alternateTitle: Cleaning & Packing Guide
 ---
-This handy Process Guide includes:

-* Cleaning Guidelines
-  * For everyone
-  * For makers
-  * For collection sites
-* Packing Guidelines
-* Packing Slip
-* Mask Care Guide
+You can include this packing slip with every donation you make.
+It will tell the recipient how many masks you've donated, the style of the masks, and what fabric is used so that they know exactly what they're getting.
+It also includes a mask care guide so they know best practices for cleaning the masks.